Lego Trains: Development

-The Blue Era (1966-80)
+'Blue era': manual, 4-volt, and 12-volt systems (19661980)

 Lego trains were first introduced in 1966 with Lego set number 080.
 The train sets used blue rails, and the first train sets were simply push-along.
 Set number 115 introduced 4.5 volt battery-operated trains (initially the battery box was handheld, but train sets soon contained a railcar that carried the battery box), and train sets numbered 720 (1969) and up operated on 12-volt electrified rails, introduced in 1969.
 In 1972, 4.5-volt trains gained a monolithic railcar that carried the batteries and contained both a bottom-mounted stop button to be actuated by signals, as well as a side-mounted lever for manual go/stop/back control and tripping by a track-side pivot.
 All three kinds (push trains, 4.5-volt battery-operated trains and 12-volt electric trains) existed alongside each other and even allowed for upgrades.
 The motors were the same size, the push trains used a motor-shaped dummy block of bricks, and all used the same wheel style.
 These wheels had the same press-fit metal axles as used in the two larger sizes of rubber-tire Lego wheels, which also meant that both 4.5-volt and 12-volt motors were not restricted to use in trains.
 A push train could be updated to a battery-operated train, and a battery-operated train could be updated to an electric train.
 Since 1969 the motor housings for 4.5-volt and 12-volt are equal and can be equipped with either a 4.5-volt or 12-volt Bühler motor unit.
 These motor units were sold separately as a replacement part until around 1990.
 In or before 1976, the 4.5-volt motor gained a hole for driving the then white cross-axles of the size that would later be known as Technic.
 Railcars began as spartan constructions of train-specific wheels and couplers attached to car bases made from universal plates and bricks, but these were quickly replaced by black single-piece bases in two lengths that included captive wheels and couplings.